Smoke alarms in rental properties are serious business. Indeed, smoke alarms in any properties are serious business! Smoke alarms save lives.

 Are you an owner of a Queensland rental property?
 If so, it is important to know about the changes to the landlord responsibility for smoke alarms.
-It is important to understand the new requirements for the installation and maintenance for smoke alarms in both old and new rental properties.
+It is important to understand the new requirements for the installation and maintenance for smoke alarms.
+This applies to smoke alarms in both old and new rental properties.
 You must ensure you comply with the rules for landlord responsibility for smoke alarms.

 But for tenants of Queensland rental properties, there are responsibilities also.
 It is important to understand the smoke alarm legislation in Qld rental properties.
 You must be able to identify whether you are safely covered in your rental property.

 Ever since Australia’s worst ever house fire, back in 2011, it was identified that changes were needed.
 It was identified that better legislation was needed.
 This is because the old legislation was way behind the changes to the latest technology smoke alarms in Queensland properties.
 It was determined that, in particular, the rental sector of the property market needed to be regulated.